Creatide/AnimateMate/README.md

 ## Colloboration & Feedback

+If you fork AnimateMate and create some useful updates, please do send me pull requests so I can include your work to AnimateMate and give you credit here!

 There is so much to do in order to make it better!
 Collaboration is very welcome and all feedback is greatly appreciated [hello@creatide.com](mailto:hello@creatide.com)

 > I'm a Visual Designer and a hobbyist coder.
 So if you're a more experienced with code, I know we can make it even better :)